khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # RESULT: Work statistic from partial order graphs

-Consider the same partial order graph
+Consider the following partial order graph containing a bubble within a bubble

 ![](images/bubble_in_a_bubble_collapsed_1.drawio.svg)